syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 ### Create the Kratix State Store {#statestore-setup}

-The State Store represents the different backing storage options that Kratix can write to.
-When registering a worker cluster with Kratix, you'll need to specify which state store you want to use, and Kratix will write to it when scheduling works to that cluster.
+The State Store represents the various backing storage options to which Kratix can write.
+When registering a worker cluster with Kratix, you will need to specify the state store you intend to use.
+Kratix will then write to the specified state store when scheduling workloads for execution on that cluster.

 Go ahead and create a new State Store pointing to the MinIO bucket you just
 created: